-Legacy desktop app: product stability and predictable releases
+Legacy desktop app: automatic tracking and predictable releases

-We supported development of a mature TimeCamp desktop app responsible for automatic activity and time tracking.
-The priority was day-to-day stability and safe release of continuous improvements.
+Since 2024, we have supported development of a mature TimeCamp desktop app that runs in the background, logs apps, websites, and documents, and helps assign time to projects and timesheets.
+The priority is stable day-to-day operation and safe rollout of continuous improvements.

 Challenge